 Traffic crash prevention is one of MoDOT's highest priorities.
-In 2015, Missouri experienced 859 fatalities, resulting in a 12 percent increase over 2014.
-Of those fatalities, 63 percent were unbuckled when the crash occurred.
-This unbuckled trend has fluctuated from a high of 71 percent in 2013 to current levels.
+Between 2005 and 2014 Missouri experienced a 40 percent reduction in fatalities (37 percent of which was accomplished between 2005 and 2010, then began leveling off in 2011 resulting in only a 3 percent decrease through 2014).
+This fatality plateauing/increase has continued into 2015.
+Missouri fatal crashes also revealed 63 percent of the fatalities were unbuckled when the crash occurred.
+This unbuckled trend has fluctuated from a high of 71 percent in 2013 to current levels of 63 percent.

-Crash data from 2010 to 2014 showed the leading contributing circumstances that can be attributed to driver behavior were substance impaired driving, driving too fast for conditions, exceeding the speed limit, distraction/inattention, following too closely and fatigue.
+A review of crash data from 2010 to 2014 showed the leading contributing circumstances that can be attributed to driver behavior were substance impaired driving, driving too fast for conditions, exceeding the speed limit, distraction/inattention, following too close and fatigue.
 Crash statistics also showed impaired drivers had an unbuckled fatality rate of 87 percent.
-This group of drivers makes two deadly decisions: to drive impaired and unbelted.
-Once 2015 MSHP crash files are closed, more extensive analysis will be completed.
+This group of drivers makes two deadly decisions to drive impaired and unbelted.